What Is Distributed Solar

-The upfront costs of the installation of distributed power are quite steep.
-To get more and more people using solar, the Australian government has had to offer rebates to every person purchasing a solar system.
+The upfront costs of solar installation to be a part of the distributed solar power network reasonable.
+To get more and more people to use solar, the Australian government has had to offer rebates to every person purchasing a solar system.

-Once the solar system is installed, you will start saving money on your electricity bills.
-For residential solar systems, you can easily recover your investment in 4-5 years.
+Once the solar system is installed, you will save money on electricity bills.
+You can easily recover your investment in residential solar systems in 4-5 years.
 It may take longer for larger projects.

-Once you have recovered your investment, you can enjoy free electricity for the life of the solar system.
+Once you have recovered your investment, you can enjoy free electricity for the solar system’s life.

 Components Of Distributed Solar

 Solar panels are the most essential components of distributed solar systems.
 Solar panels absorb the sun’s heat and transform it into electricity that can power your home.